 Some establishments that are considered shady for the above scams are Kapsula, Babylon and Sonali Pub to name a few.
 Clubs on Kalku lela and near the Freedom Monument have been pointed out as potential problem areas as well.

-When doing an initial search for hostels in Riga, you might find notes from hostel owners saying "no stag parties allowed".
-Riga is a quite popular place for European groups of men, especially British, to go when seeking a men's night out on the town, and as you can imagine, they get drunk and loud.
+When doing an initial search for accommodation in Riga, you might find notes saying "no stag parties allowed".
+Riga is a popular place for groups of European men, especially British, for pre-wedding Buck's weekends out on the town, and as you can imagine, they get drunk and loud.

-Besides being annoying to normal travelers in the area, having a party focus puts you at risk of becoming a target for the crimes above.
-One traveler online also mentions seeing drunken tourists getting beat up by locals.
+Besides being annoying to other travelers in the area, being in party mode puts you at risk of becoming a target for crime, and there have been reports of drunken tourists getting beaten up by locals.

 Although not widely discussed as a major problem in Latvia for travelers, there have been reports of travelers getting drugged at bars and then robbed.
 It doesn't matter where you are: You should always watch your drinks being made and never leave a drink unattended.

 Not only does Latvia have a high traffic accident rate, it also has a high car theft rate.
-If you're on a driving holiday, keep your doors locked and valuables out of sight (or just out of the car) when it is parked or unattended.
+If you're on a driving holiday, keep your doors locked and valuables out of sight when it is parked or unattended.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.